GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_39.png)

-If you'd like to watch a 30-minute presentation of this entire codelab with live coding of all the steps, simply look at
-[this YouTube video](https://www.youtube.com/watch?v=7Sp4Lr3Qmcw)
-(recorded in San Francisco in Mars 2014).
+If you'd like to watch a 30-minute presentation of an earlier version of this codelab with live coding of all the steps, simply look at [this YouTube video](https://www.youtube.com/watch?v=7Sp4Lr3Qmcw) (recorded in San Francisco in Mars 2014).

 This concludes this codelab: Thanks for your time and we hope this was valuable to you!

 Now go build something great! :)

 ## Appendix - Using the APIs Explorer